-Recently acquired books are kept on the shelves opposite the circulation desk and are shown in the catalog as "Temporarily Shelved at New Book Shelves."
+Recently acquired print books are kept on the shelves opposite the circulation desk and are shown in the catalog as "Temporarily Shelved at New Book Shelves."
 "New Books" circulate unless otherwise noted.
-New book acquisitions can also be viewed online via the Library's Flickr account.
-The Flickr account can be accessed by using the New Books tab in the catalog.
-A Flickr feed of the new books can also be seen on the front page of the catalog and the Library website.
+New book acquisitions can also be viewed online via the website.
 The catalog also shows all books that the Library has ordered (as indicated with a call number "On Order") and all books that have been received but not yet cataloged (as indicated with a call number "Received").
-Received books can be used in the Library but may not be checked out.
+Received books can be used in the Library but may not be checked out until they have been cataloged. eBooks are available at the time of purchase.